dustinpfister/blog_posts/_posts/lodash-defaults.md

 This approach works fine as long as all properties given in the options object can be set to the instance of the Constructor, else I might want this options object to be a separate argument, or have other properties that are just used once during construction handled in another object.

+## 3 - Vanilla javaScript and setting defaults

-### 2.2 - A vanilla js constructor example using ternary operators
+### 3.1 - A vanilla js constructor example using ternary operators

 The same constructor could be made without lodash using ternary operators.